aws/aws-iot-device-sdk-embedded-C/cbmc/proofs/IotMqtt_UnsubscribeAsync/README.md

 This is a memory safety proof for IotMqtt_UnsubscribeAsync.

-This proof attains 84% code coverage.
-The following is an explanation of why some code is unreachable from IotMqtt_UnsubscribeAsync.
+This proof attains 91% code coverage.
+The following comments explain why the uncovered lines of code are unreachable code.

+Some functions contain unreachable blocks of code:

 * libraries/standard/common/include/iot_linear_containers.h
   IotListDouble_FindFirstMatch